Minors & Adolescents

 Due to their dependence on or attachment to traffickers, minor victims may be less likely to self-identify and may have difficulty providing information about the circumstances of their trafficking.
 Minors are damaged by psychological trauma at deeper levels than adults and may find it even harder than adults to confide in authorities about painful and intimate events.

-Additional Resources: Read Guidance to States and Services on Addressing Human Trafficking of Children and Youth in the United States from the Department of Health and Human Services.
+Additional Resources: Read Guidance to States and Services on Addressing Human Trafficking of Children and Youth in the United States (No Date) [PDF 137KB] from the Department of Health and Human Services.
 The Child Welfare Information Gateway also contains other resources on human trafficking of children with state and local examples.

 Other useful resources include the National Children's Alliance, The National Center for Missing & Exploited Children, and the Capacity Building Center for States

 Specific vulnerabilities of minors make them targets of traffickers.
 Those include: